 Industrial Hemp Farming needs to be legalized on a federal level

 The legalization of industrial hemp farming by the federal government would benefit the US economy.
 In 2012, hemp farmers in Canada made about $1000 per acre profit vs the $300 per acre Canadian wheat sold for.
 Hemp would be a lucrative crop for farmers in the USA.
 Companies in the US that currently have to import hemp for their products would be able to purchase it from US farmers.

 Contact your representatives in Washington, DC and tell them to support the Industrial Hemp Farming Act of 2015.

-Currently there are 2 bills in limbo in Washington, DC, both titled ‘Industrial Hemp Farming Act of 2015'.
+Currently, there are two bills in limbo in Washington, DC, both titled ‘Industrial Hemp Farming Act'.
 Both of these bills, S134 and H.R.
 525, change the wording of the Controlled Substance Act to exclude industrial hemp from the definition of “marihuana”.
 Neither of these bills have been acted on since January.
-We need to contact our representatives in Washington DC, and urge them support these bills, and to bring up to vote.
+We need to contact our representatives in Washington DC, and urge them to support these bills, and to bring up to vote.